SeedSigner/seedsigner/docs/dice_verification.md

 Power up and boot Seedsigner, go to the 'Tools' menu and select 'New Seed' (with the dice symbols):<br>
 <img src="img/dicedoc/sesi_tools_dice_seed.png" width="600">

-Select '24 words (99 rolls)' and on the next screen enter the dice numbers one after another on the next screen:<br>
+Select '24 words (99 rolls)' and on the next screen enter the dice numbers one after another:<br>
 <img src="img/dicedoc/sesi_dice_1.png" width="600">

 Go on until the end (99 dice roll numbers):<br>